api3dao/vitepress-docs/docs/guides/qrng/qrng-remix/index.md

 Currently, QRNG has three [providers](/reference/qrng/providers.html), two of which provide quantum random numbers.
-This guide will use the [nodary provider](https://nodary.io/), available only on testnets, which returns a pseudorandom number.
+This guide will use the [Nodary provider](https://nodary.io/), available only on testnets, which returns a pseudorandom number.

 To begin, you need to deploy and sponsor the